-Version 2.0 of The Periodic Table of Goaltending Elements is a functional infographic designed by Justin Goldman to help readers visualize and define the numerous elements that make up a goaltender.
+Version 2.0 of The Periodic Table of Goaltending Elements is an infographic designed by Justin Goldman to help readers visualize and define the numerous elements that make up a goaltender.
 This project was originally created in the summer of 2011, and then was enhanced in 2013 for a re-release of version 2.0 in January of 2014.
-It is a personal representation of how Goldman visualizes 131 of the most important traits a successful goaltender exhibits.
-As you can see. it is made in the image and likeness of a traditional scientific periodic table of element.
-But please note: this is by no means an “official” table, or an exact way to scout, define, or evaluate a goaltender.
+It is a reflection of how Goldman visualizes 131 of the most important traits a successful goaltender exhibits.
+As you can see, it is made in the image and likeness of a traditional scientific periodic table of elements.
+Please Note: this is by no means an “official” table, or an exact way to scout, define, or evaluate a goaltender.
 It is merely a creative project that was made to help young goalies, parents, fans, and coaches visualize and better understand the complexities of the goaltending position.

-Version 2.0 of The Periodic Table of Goaltending Elements includes a full-length digital guide.
-Download it here for free and receive the following:
+The Periodic Table of Goaltending Elements includes a full-length digital guide.

 - A complete listing of every element, along with full-length definitions.